MarvellinusVincent/RateMyUniversity/README.md

 This project is licensed under the MIT License.

 ## Contact
 For any issues or suggestions, reach out via GitHub Issues or email at vmarvellinus@gmail.com.

-fixed:
-Show message to the user if the login failed

 todo:
-6. Change all the backend to the render one and see if it works
+1. Add a page for when the user initially enters when searching a uni, it shows a page of all the relevant ones to the one they typed
-7. Check navbar UI for mobile later
+2. UI for saved reviews in mobile looks bad

-Possible functionalities:
+Additional functionalities not implemented:
+1. The error message should disappear when the user leaves the login page after a failed login attempt.
+When the user returns to the login page the error message should no longer be displayed
-1. verify email before allowing the user to sign up
+2. Require users to verify their email before allowing them to complete the sign up
+3. In mobile small screen like iphones, the rate this university and visit website button needs to be fixed as it looks to big